You don't need to live at the White House to have your own garden or eat locally.

-Eating fruits, vegetables, meat and seafood is that are local and in season represents a growing trend reaching beyond the regular farmer’s market crowd.
-Restaurants are sharing information about the local farmers, fishermen and ranchers supplying food featured on the menu.
-Some grocery stores dedicate a special section to highlight locally-grown apples, pears and other produce.
+Eating fruits, vegetables, meat, and seafood that are local and in season represents a growing trend reaching beyond the regular farmer’s market crowd.
+Restaurants are sharing information about the local farmers, fishermen, and ranchers supplying food featured on the menu.
+Some grocery stores dedicate a special section to highlight locally-grown apples, tomatoes, and other produce.

-Thanksgiving provides a great opportunity for thinking along these lines.
+Seasonal gatherings provide a great opportunity for thinking along these lines.
 Think about how nature and available food might have influenced the first Thanksgiving.
 Shellfish and cod may have been a part of the first celebration as they were abundant and local.
-Different types of squash, cranberries, venison and corn were likely on the table.
+Different types of squash, cranberries, venison, and corn were likely on the table.
 And yes, the iconic turkey likely made the menu since it is native to North America.

-Will you choose local ingredients for your guests at Thanksgiving this year?
-If you are thinking about it, the good news is that eating local and in season is getting easier.
-This past August, the U.S. Department of Agriculture announced a 9.6% jump in the number of farmers markets to 7,864 nationally, with 35 registered in Washington, D.C. alone.
+Will you choose local ingredients for your guests?
+If you are thinking about it, the good news is that eating locally and in season is getting easier.
+The number of farmers markets has grown to 7,864 nationally, with 35 registered in Washington, D.C. alone.

-For those of us in the mid-Atlantic, eating local and in-season this fall may include pumpkins, apples, spinach or broccoli.
+For those of us in the mid-Atlantic, eating locally and in-season this fall may include pumpkins, apples, spinach, or broccoli.
 Also consider responsible seafood choices that are good for local waters and fishermen such as oysters or local rockfish (striped bass).
 Both make a great main course or addition to any fall menu while supporting Chesapeake Bay watermen and the local economy.